adeleyeayodeji/ade_woocommerce/README.txt

 == Installation ==

-1. Upload `ade-woocommerce` directory to the `/wp-content/plugins/` directory
+1. Upload `ade-custom-shipping` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. And everything works perfectly within woocomerce